Desktop Window Manager: Redirection

 Starting from Windows 7, Canonical Display Driver no longer renders to the system memory copy when a WDDM 1.1/DXGI 1.1 compliant video driver is present.

 For applications using DirectX to write to a 3D surface, the DirectX implementation in Windows Vista uses WDDM to share the surface with DWM.
-DWM then uses the surface directly and maps it on to the window meshes.
+DWM then uses the surface directly and maps it onto the window meshes.
 For Windows presentation foundation (WPF) applications (which are DirectX applications), the compositor renders to such shared surfaces which are then composited into the final desktop.
-Applications can mix either rendering technique across multiple child windows, as long as both GDI and DirectX are not used to render the same window.
+Applications can mix either rendering techniques across multiple child windows, as long as both GDI and DirectX are not used to render the same window.
 In that case, the ordering between DirectX and GDI rendering cannot be guaranteed, and as such it cannot be guaranteed that the GDI bitmap from the system memory has been translated to the video memory surface.
 This means that the final composition may not contain the GDI-rendered elements.
-To prevent this, DWM is temporarily turned off, as long as an application which mixes GDI and DirectX in the same window is running.
+To prevent this, DWM is temporarily turned off, as long as an application that mixes GDI and DirectX in the same window is running.